Tony Reddin: Decline

 Tipperary went into a period of decline following this, as Cork and Wexford had a stranglehold on the All-Ireland crown.
 In spite of this, Doyle added two more National League medals to his collection following defeats of Kilkenny in 1954 and Wexford in 1955.

 Remembered for his wonderful anticipation, sharp reflexes and his vision, Reddin suffered from deafness and associated speech limitations throughout his career.
-In 1950 his ability to hear and speak improved when he got his first hearing-aid during a trip to New York with the Tipperary hurlers.
-In 1957 he visited New York again where he got a smaller hearing-aid.
-The hearing-aids helped Reddin as a goalkeeper, however, by the mid-1950s his career was coming to a close.
+In 1950 his ability to hear and speak improved when he got his first hearing aid during a trip to New York with the Tipperary hurlers.
+In 1957 he visited New York again where he got a smaller hearing aid.
+The hearing aids helped Reddin as a goalkeeper, however, by the mid-1950s his career was coming to a close.
 Shortly after winning his sixth National League title in 1957, albeit as a substitute, Reddin retired from inter-county hurling.

 Inter-provincial

-In 1950 Reddin was in goals as the Munster inter-provincial team faced their age-old rivals Leinster in the championship decider.
+In 1950 Reddin was in goal as the Munster inter-provincial team faced their age-old rivals Leinster in the championship decider.
 A narrow 0–9 to 1–3 gave him a first Railway Cup medal.
 It was the first of four-in-a-row for Munster, as subsequent defeats of Leinster (1951 and 1953) and Connacht (1952) brought Reddin's winners' medal tally to four.

 Five-in-a-row proved beyond Munster, however, the team bounced back in 1955.
 A 6–8 to 3–4 defeat of Connacht gave Reddin a fifth and final Railway Cup medal.